 Shanti Bhavan’s top-notch volunteers help break the cycle of poverty by contributing to our children’s world-class education.

 Volunteering at Shanti Bhavan is an experience unlike any other.
-Your work as a volunteer at our school will be a challenging, moving, diverse, and life-changing experience.
+Your work as a volunteer at our school will be a challenging, culturally enriching, and life-changing experience.

-Our volunteers teach classes, mentor students, and lead extra-curricular activities such as art, dance, sports, and debate.
+Our volunteers teach classes, tutor students, and lead extra-curricular activities such as art, dance, sports, spelling bee and public speaking.
 They help plan events, assist with projects relevant to their skills, and introduce our children to new ideas and cultures.

 Come make a lasting difference in the lives of our children!